SOFTS-London cocoa hits 46-yr peak; white sugar touches 12-yr top

 SUGAR

-* Sugar is being driven by concerns that drier than normal weather is likely to curb output in key producers Thailand and India and fears that New Delhi will ban sugar exports in the coming 2023/24 season.
+* Sugar is being driven by concerns that drier than normal weather is likely to curb output in key producers Thailand and India and fears that New Delhi will ban sugar exports in 2023/24.

-* Sugar output in Maharashtra, India's top producing state, is likely to fall 14% in the 2023/24 crop year to its lowest in four years following the driest August in more than a century, industry and government officials told Reuters on Wednesday.
+* Sugar output in Maharashtra, India's top producing state, is likely to fall 14% in the 2023/24 crop to its lowest in four years following the driest August in more than a century.

-* India's food secretary, Sanjeev Chopra, said on Thursday however that the country has 8.5 million tons of sugar stocks, sufficient for more than 3-1/2 months.
+* India's food secretary, Sanjeev Chopra, said on Thursday however that the country has 8.5 million tons of sugar stocks.

 COFFEE